The King in the Window

-The King in the Window is a children's novel written by American author Adam Gopnik.
-Published in 2005 by Hyperion Books, the novel is about an American boy named Oliver who lives in Paris.
+The King in the Window is a children's fantasy novel written by American author Adam Gopnik, published in 2005 by Hyperion Books.
+The novel is about an American boy named Oliver who lives in Paris.
 Oliver stumbles into an ancient battle waged between Window Wraiths and the malicious Master of Mirrors, when the American boy is mistaken for a mystical king.

+The novel received mixed reviews with critiques regarding novel's sophistication and mismatch with the target audience.